 Matt performs music across many Jewish repertoires, including niggunim, hazzanut, piyyutim, art song, and folk music from Sephardi, Israeli, and Ashkenazi traditions.
 He is a founding member of the Wizards of Ashkenaz, a four-cantor a cappella group performing close-harmony Jewish music from around the world.
 Matt composes niggunim and melodies for prayer, a selection of which were included in Shira Chadasha: Music of the Independent Minyan (Cantors Assembly 2017).

 Matt is a committed supporter of Jewish a cappella singing.
 Partnering with the Cantors Assembly in 2016, he co-founded the Ilu Finu Jewish A Cappella Initiative, creating a nationwide competition, concert, book, and workshops to engage collegiate a cappella arrangers in creating liturgical music.

 Matt is a regular volunteer and project leader for the Cantors Assembly.
 He has served on its Executive Council, Publications Committee, and Innovation Committees; acted as its representative to the CJLS; and co-edited its Mission Statement and By-laws.
-He is currently on the editorial board of the Journal of Synagogue Music, and is the leading editor of its upcoming 75th Anniversary Journal.
+He is currently on the editorial board of the Journal of Synagogue Music, and is the leading editor of its recent 75th Anniversary Journal.

 Matt is passionate about writing and scholarship.
 His essays on Jewish music and the cantorate are featured in the Journal of Synagogue Music, Times of Israel, and Hebrew College Community’s blog.
 He is the editor of two books: Tefillat Shmuel: The Writings of Cantor Samuel Rosenbaum (2017) and Ilu Finu: A Cappella for Jewish Prayer (2019), both published by the Cantors Assembly.